Los Angeles Couples Therapy

 • Parents, co-parents, and families-of-choice adjusting to changing roles and needs

-• Creative collaborators, business partners, or other non-romantic relationships wanting to communicate more clearly and work together more sustainably
+• Creative collaborators, business partners, or other non-romantic relationships seeking clearer communication and sustainable collaboration

 Your relationships are complex and evolving.
-Many people seek relationship counseling to feel more aligned, intentional, and connected — or to build a foundation that can support them through future challenges.
+Many people seek relationship therapy to feel more aligned, intentional, and connected — or to build a foundation that can support them through future challenges.

 Therapy can support you in understanding what’s happening between you, advocating for your relational needs, and creating agreements that work within your values and relationship structure.